-- > The JPA is a contract provider to the County of El Dorado with its primary funding source through County Service Area #3 (CSA #3.)
+- The JPA is a contract provider to the County of El Dorado with its primary funding source through County Service Area #3 (CSA #3.)
 All costs are budgeted expenditures through the County of El Dorado Health and Human Services Agency.
-All funds budgeted in excess of actual expenditures are returned at the end of each fiscal year. - ➤ The JPA's total net position was \$1,149,096 at June 30, 2018, a decrease of \$159,521 from the June 30, 2017 restated balance of \$989,575.
-This increase in net position was due to revenues exceeding expenses, mainly due to the contract service fees received from the County of El Dorado (the County) exceeding the cost of long-distance transportation.
-This was mainly due to the County providing capital funds for ambulance purchases, providing \$60,000 to cover the cost of dispatch contract expenses and increasing the monthly amount provided for long-distance transportation from \$1,000 to \$20,000 per month. - The JPA purchased a new ambulance, remounted a second ambulance and purchased other medical equipment reported as capital assets totaling \$324,875 and sold and ambulance for \$2,201. - ➤ The JPA placed an additional ambulance in service during the year ended June 30, 2018 and now operates five ambulances.
-The JPA continued to hire and train employees to staff the ambulances.
-The changes resulted in increased salaries, benefits, fuel, training and medical supplies inventory that resulted in an increase in expenses of \$193,447 during the year. - ➤ The JPA admitted a new member in August of 2017, the Fallen Leaf Lake Community Services District Fire Department.
-The JPA's Bylaws were amended to add a new Board Member from this agency.
-The JPA also approved the Barton Healthcare Group as a new member subsequent to year-end.
+All funds budgeted in excess of actual expenditures are returned at the end of each fiscal year. - The JPA's total net position was \$1,192,785 at June 30, 2019, an increase of \$43,689 from the June 30, 2018 balance of \$1,149,096.
+This increase in net position was due to revenues exceeding expenses, mainly due to the contract service fees received from the County of El Dorado (the County) exceeding the cost of services and a change in the depreciable lives of ambulances during the year that reduced depreciation expense. - The JPA did not purchase or remount any ambulances during the year ended June 30, 2019, but suffered an ambulance impairment loss and remounted the box subsequent to year-end.
+During the year ended June 30, 2018 the JPA purchased a new ambulance, remounted a second ambulance and purchased other medical equipment reported as capital assets totaling \$324,875 and sold and ambulance for \$2,201. - The JPA placed an additional ambulance in service during the year ended June 30, 2018 and now operates five ambulances.
+The JPA continued to hire and train employees to staff the ambulances. - The JPA's revenues declined \$287,923, mainly due to the JPA not purchasing any capital assets, which resulted in a \$320,000 reduction in revenues received from the County, offset by a \$35,110 increase in contract service payments from the County.
+Contract service payments increased according to the Ambulance Inflation Factor.
+The JPA's expenses declined \$172,091 during the year due to the Board of Directors approving an increase in reimbursed member expenses of approximately \$163,000, which was offset by a \$140,000 reduction in member management fees, a capital asset impairment loss of \$30,565 and a reduction in depreciation expense of \$181,274 due to an increase in in depreciable lives of ambulances from five to eight years.